 Do you want to generate UFI with your own software?
 UFI Generator source code: C# UFI Generator

-In accordance with Commission Regulation (EU) 2017/542 amending Regulation (EC) No 1272/2008 of the European Parliament and of the Council, a new labeling element will be introduced.
+In accordance with Commission Regulation (EU) 2017/542 amending Regulation (EC) No 1272/2008 of the European Parliament and of the Council, a new element of product labelling is introduced.
 It is an alphanumeric code, the so-called UFI code (Uniquie Formula Identifier).
 The unified identifier consists of 16 characters.
 The aim of UFI is to simplify product identification when making emergency calls to Toxicology Centers and to establish a clear link between information provided to poison centers and the product (mixture) that is being placed on the market.
-The PCN (Poisson centers notification) system will be used to provide information.
+The PCN portal (Poison centres notification) is used to provide information from 2021.

 The obligation to label the product with UFI code and to report to PCN primarily falls on importers and downstream users.